Python Joins: A Guide to Merge Pandas and Learn Different Join Methods

 Frequently Asked Questions

-We can perform the join operation on two dataframes in pandas using multiple functions like the pandas join function.
+A. We can perform the join operation on two dataframes in Pandas using multiple functions, such as the Pandas join function.
 We can also use the pandas merge function to do a merge operation on the dataframes.
-So there are multiple ways to join two dataframes in pandas.
+So, there are multiple ways to join two dataframes in pandas.

-Mainly, there are 4 types of joins for a dataframe.
-They are: Left join, Right join, Inner join, and Cross join.
+A. Mainly, there are 4 types of joins for a dataframe.
+They are Left join, Right join, Inner join, and Cross join.

 The most frequently used joins for dataframes and tables are left join and inner join.
-In inner join, all the records with matching keys are present, whereas, in left join, all the records from the left table are present.
+In the inner join, all the records with matching keys are present, whereas in the left join, all the records from the left table are present.

-The inner join only finds and returns all matching rows; it does not return any unmatched rows.
-But in the case of the outer join, it returns all matching rows and some unmatched ones as well.
-The outer join is of two types: the left outer join and the right outer join.
+A. The inner join only finds and returns all matching rows; it returns no unmatched rows.
+However, the outer join returns all matching rows and some unmatched ones as well.
+There are two types of outer join: the left outer join and the right outer join.

 He is a data science aficionado, who loves diving into data and generating insights from it.
 He is always ready for making machines to learn through code and writing technical blogs.
 His areas of interest include Machine Learning and Natural Language Processing still open for something new and exciting.